odow/StochOptFormat/README.md

 ## Example

-There are alot of concepts to unpack in SOF.
+There are a lot of concepts to unpack in SOF.
 We present a two-stage stochastic linear program example first, and then explain each section of the corresponding SOF file in detail.